A long road to justice over $83,000 sportscar

 Merchant's rights and obligations under the collateral credit agreement with Oxford Finance Ltd were also assigned to ICOM Corporation.

-But ICOM Corporation have appealed that decision and on Wednesday Laing said a hearing had been set down for the District Court next month.
+But ICOM Corporation have appealed that decision and on Wednesday Liang said a hearing had been set down for the District Court next month.

 The vehicle currently remained with Merchant and his company was yet to pay her any money, he said.